By Steve Beauregard

 Other than a short distance starting off on Interstate 80 going East with a turn south down into Fallon, Nevada, the vast majority of the drive will be spent on Highway 95, which is a lonely two lane road surrounded on both sides by desert and mountain ranges.

-(Here’s a map showing you Reno “A” to Las Vegas “B”)
+(The map below shows you Reno “A” to Las Vegas “B”)

 About halfway between Reno and Las Vegas, on U.S. 95, you’ll come to the small town of Tonopah.
 It’s so remote it has been ranked by USA Today as the nation’s top destination for star gazing.